ZeyadKhattab/Super-Hero-Chess/README.md

 # Super Hero Chess
 A board game inspired by Chess where each piece is a superhero with a special power.

+This game was implemented using OOP Paradigm and MVC design pattern.

 ![](https://i.ibb.co/m6f6473/game.png)
 ## Rules
 * A turn based 2 Player game where the player who reaches the target payload (7) first wins the game.